311zzb/gitlet/gitlet-design.md

 1. Get a copy of the `Tree` of the latest commit
 2. Get the staging area `Tree`
 3. Update that copy with the staging area
+   (Special case: remove the corresponding pair from that copy if the value to a key in the staging area is `null`, i.e., staged for removal)
 4. Cache it and queue it for writing

 ### Add a file to the staging area